guumaster/random-collections/zeta-bot.md

 - If Go is detected, can run programs from source (maybe with `mage` ?)
 - Has a config file to store global preferences `$HOME/.zeta/config`
 - Export variables to underlying plugins
-- Has a simple SDK for plugin developments
+- Has a simple SDK for plugin development

-### Env Vars
+### Mini SDK
-ZETA_CONFIG=path to config folder
+- Expose helper functions to run interactive questions both CLI and web
-ZETA_PLUGINS=path to plugin binaries
+- Expose helper functions to save plugin preferences
-ZETA_ALIAS=path to aliases config
+- Git helper (

 ### Possible commands

 - **login**  oauth login with Google
 - **plugin** list installed plugins or search
 	- search
 	- install
 	- list
 - **web**  start a local server on http://localhost:7777 with UI options
 - **config** command to setup all zeta variables
 - **help** show all available commands and aliases